spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 Option 2 uses the IAM roles *ManagingRole* and *ManagedRoles*.
 This setting is applied on some environments that have extra security considerations.

 ## Halyard Configurations
-After the AWS IAM  structure (user, roles, policies and trust relationship) has been set up, the next step is to add the AWS configurations to Spinnaker via Halyard CLI:
+After the AWS IAM  structure (user, roles, policies, and trust relationship) has been set up, the next step is to add the AWS configurations to Spinnaker via Halyard CLI:

 The General steps are the following:
 1. Access the Halyard Pod.